snipsco/rust-threshold-secret-sharing/README.md

 fn main() {
   // create instance of the Shamir scheme let ref tss = tss::shamir::ShamirSecretSharing {
-    threshold: 9,  // security threshold
+    reconstruction_limit: 10,   // how many shares must be known to reconstruct
     parts: 20,                  // number of shares to generate
-    prime: 41       // prime field to use
+    prime: 41                   // prime field to use };
-  };

   // generate shares for secret